itteco/oembed2/1 - Intro for Businesses.md

-# Iframely intro for Businesses
+# Iframely Intro for Businesses - Control What You Publish

 ## The Cause